-Over the course of the last month, our office received nearly 600 applications from eligible Vietnam-era Veterans in Colorado who served on active duty in the U.S. Armed Forces any time between November 1, 1955 and May 15, 1975.
+Our office has received nearly 700 applications from eligible Vietnam-era Veterans in Colorado who served on active duty in the U.S. Armed Forces any time between November 1, 1955 and May 15, 1975.
 We are thrilled with the overwhelming response this event has received.
-In order to appropriately recognize and honor each Veteran for their service, Congressman Perlmutter will be hosting several Vietnam War 50th Commemoration ceremonies over the next several months.
-The first three ceremonies are scheduled for Friday, March 24; Friday, April 7; and Wednesday, April 12.
-Each ceremony will be held from 9:30-11:30 a.m. in the Community Room at Red Rocks Community College.
-If you are unsure which ceremony you should attend, please contact our office at (303) 274-7944 and ask to speak with Hannah Mullen or Kathryn Wirkus.
+In order to appropriately recognize and honor each Veteran for their service, Congressman Perlmutter will be hosting eight Vietnam War 50th Commemoration ceremonies throughout the spring, summer and fall.
+If you believe you are signed up to attend a ceremony but have questions or are unsure which ceremony to attend, please contact our office at (303) 274-7944 and ask to speak with Hannah Mullen or Kathryn Wirkus.

 The deadline to submit an application to attend a ceremony was March 1, 2017.
 However our office wants to ensure every eligible Vietnam-era Veteran in Colorado receives a Service Lapel Pin and the recognition they deserve.
 If you are an eligible Vietnam-era Veteran in Colorado and are interested in receiving a Lapel Pin, please complete this form.